 Getting to Sri Lanka

-Getting to Sri Lanka from the UK is fairly simple, as several airlines offer direct cheap flights to Sri Lanka from London; the flight duration from London to Sri Lanka is about 13 hours.
-There are no direct flights to Sri Lanka from the US, however there are flights from several major cities with layovers in London, Paris or Bahrain.
+Getting to Sri Lanka from the UK is fairly simple, as several airlines offer direct cheap flights to Sri Lanka from London.
+There are no direct flights to Sri Lanka from the US; however, there are indirect flights via several major cities.
+International flights land at Colombo's Bandaranaike International Airport.
 Get more information on Sri Lanka Airports.